aipie/bike-share/README.md

 * **Many members are also riding close to universities.**

 Among the top stations visited by members, Clinton St & Jackson Blvd, Morgan St & Polk St, and University Ave & 57th St are near universities such as The University of Chicago and University of Illinois Chicago.
-The popularity of these stations further reinforces the idea that members primarily commuting.
+The popularity of these stations further reinforces the idea that members are primarily commuting.

 ![Top stations for casual riders](CasualRidersvsStartStation.png)
 ![Top stations for members](MembersvVStartStation.png)